Ting22120154/WSU_DevOps_2025/README.md

 5. **Confirm email subscription**:
    - Check your inbox and **confirm** the SNS subscription request to receive alerts.

+6. **Verify DynamoDB logging**:
+   - Go to **DynamoDB Console → Tables → WebHealthAlarmsTable → Explore items**
+   - Trigger a test alarm (e.g., add a fake URL or publish a test message to SNS)
+   - Confirm that a new alarm record appears in the table
 ---

 ##  Architecture Overview